AnOpenSauceDev/Methane-mod/README.md

 > I don't have a legal say over distribution of this mod, but it would be nice if you asked for permission before redistributing Methane on other platforms. <br>

 > Methane is on curseforge to prevent impersonation, no support will be given.

+Why the name?
+It takes Minecraft (a carbon atom), and puts lots of optimizations that will probably break other mods (hydrogen), and releases it out into the air (where things will explode).
+This is why this mod has been rewritten almost 3 times already!